dayantrivani/rclone-backup/README.md

 You can set multiple sources and remotes, each source will be synced to each remote.
 To do that, use the environment variables `RCLONE_SOURCE_NAME_N` ,`RCLONE_SOURCE_DIR_N` and `RCLONE_SOURCE_DESC_N`  as well as `RCLONE_REMOTE_NAME_N` and `RCLONE_REMOTE_DIR_N`, where:

 - `N` is a serial number, starting from 0 and increasing consecutively for each source and destination
-- they cannot be empty
+- They cannot be empty
-- they cannot contain these characters: `:,()`
+- They cannot contain these characters: `:,()`

 Note that if the serial number is not consecutive or the value is empty, the script will break parsing the environment variables.